PoPGRI/Race/_documentation/02controller.md

 title: Decision and Control
 main_nav: true
 ---
 The decision and control module is built by the competitors.
 Any pre-computations required must be provided by the competitors, and must run without additional effort from the competition hosts.
-The decision and control module must output the vehicle inputs required by the vehicle system (rostopics `ackermann_cmd` or `vehicle_control_cmd`).
+The decision and control module must output the vehicle inputs required by the vehicle system (rostopics `ackermann_control` using message type `AckermannDrive` or `vehicle_control` using message type `CarleEgoVehicleContrl`).

 Our baseline decision and controller can be found in the files `Race/src/race/src/decision/` and `Race/src/race/src/controller/` respectively.
 The decision module determines what waypoint the vehicle should move to.
 If there is an obstacle in front of the vehicle, then the waypoint is chosen such that the vehicle can avoid it.